Skip to Content

 • These two items are small enough to easily fit in even small bags

-• Minimal, lightweight, and makes short trips a zero waste breeze!
+• Minimal, lightweight, and makes zero waste travel a breeze!

 The trip started out with a friendly face and a spiked strawberry smoothie.

-My must have travel items for short trips have three requirements.
-My travel essentials need to be minimal, lightweight, and keep me waste free.
+My sustainable travel tips cover three requirements.
+My items need to be minimal, lightweight, and keep me waste free.

 Recently, I went on a weekend trip to LA.
-I met up with the wonderful Amanda from Cozy Caravan and wanted to stay waste free, even on the road.
+I met up with the wonderful Amanda from Cozy Caravan and wanted this to be an eco friendly vacation, even though I’d be spending quite a bit of time on the road.

 So let me tell you, friend.
-The two travel must haves I brought were:
+The two eco friendly travel must haves I brought were:

 • 16oz Mason Jar